An Investigator’s Guide to BeenVerified: A Deep-Dive Analysis for Professionals

 BBB Customer Reviews1.29 / 5 starsN/A17

 A direct comparison between a consumer-facing service and a professional-grade PI database highlights the distinct roles these tools play.
 In a test focused on deep-dive social media research, the specialized professional database had a higher success rate.
-However, in a separate test to find current mailing addresses, the consumer tool performed exceptionally well, accurately identifying the address for 72% of subjects.
+However, in a separate test to identify current mailing addresses, the consumer tool performed exceptionally well, accurately identifying addresses for 72% of subjects.

-This positions BeenVerified perfectly as a powerful and highly efficient tool for establishing foundational information and generating solid leads, which can then be explored further.
+This positions BeenVerified as a powerful, highly efficient tool for establishing foundational information and generating solid leads, which can be explored further.

 Understanding FCRA Compliance and Permissible Use